SudeepMungara/Competitive-Coding/README.md

 # Competitive-Coding
-Solutions based on SQL and Pythonfrom sites like Data Lemur, Hackerrank, and Leetcode
+Solutions based on SQL and Python from sites like Data Lemur, Hackerrank, and Leetcode